iamtheblackunicorn/unicornux/example/README.md

                 height: stdSpacer
               ),

-              /// This widget is the error widget from
+              /// This widget is the gradient card widget from
               /// ../lib/src/gradientcard.dart.
               new GradientCard(
                 boxHeight: 200,